 If you are looking for free Windows software to convert FLAC to MP3, you can try an application named FLAC to MP3.
 Despite the name, it is a full-featured audio converter that supports fast conversion, batch mode, and 20+ formats input.
 More importantly, FLAC to MP3 is easy to operate.
 With the straightforward interface, you will pull the job off within a short time.

 When referring to free audio software, people tend to think of iTunes.
 But iTunes does not support the FLAC file format.
 Never mind!
 Here we introduce another great FLAC to MP3 converter option for you- VLC Media Player.
 Not only can VLC convert between different video formats but it also does the same with converting audio formats.
 One of its most popular audio conversions is converting FLAC to MP3, M4A, WAV, etc.

 Verdict: VLC works really good at convert FLAC to MP3, but you can do one song at a time and it will out put the MP3 at 128 kbps, also you have no option to set the bitrate of the output MP3.

-Audacity is a well know app among audiophiles, it can be works as a very good FLAC Converter that available for Windows, macOS, and Linux users.
-It comes with tremendous audio refining and editing function such as trim audio, split audio, merge audio, audio effects, etc. and as it is very powerful it do have a learning curve.
+Audacity is a well know app among audiophiles, it can work as a very good FLAC Converter that is available for Windows, macOS, and Linux users.
+It comes with tremendous audio refining and editing functions such as trim audio, split audio, merge audio, audio effects, etc. and as it is very powerful, it does have a learning curve.
 To convert FLAC to MP3 with Audacity you also need to download of an external file as Audacity requires to use LAME to encode MP3.